Lofty Fake Anagram

-Lofty Fake Anagram is an album by vibraphonist Gary Burton recorded in 1967 and released on the RCA label.
+Lofty Fake Anagram is an album by vibraphonist Gary Burton, recorded in 1967 and released on the RCA label.
 It features Burton with guitarist Larry Coryell, bassist Steve Swallow and drummer Bob Moses.

 Reception

-The Allmusic review by Scott Yanow awarded the album 4½ stars, stating, "it is the interplay between Burton and the rockish Coryell in this early fusion group (predating Miles Davis' Bitches Brew by two years) that makes this session most notable".
+The AllMusic review by Scott Yanow stated that "it is the interplay between Burton and the rockish Coryell in this early fusion group (predating Miles Davis' Bitches Brew by two years) that makes this session most notable".